top of page

 Which country is best for a first safari?

-South Africa’s Kruger/Sabi Sands region is ideal for first‑timers: easy logistics, year‑round Big Five sightings and a wide range of lodges.
-Tanzania’s Serengeti/Ngorongoro offers epic scenery and the Great Migration, while Kenya’s Masai Mara combines predator action with cultural experiences.
-Botswana delivers exclusive wilderness but at a higher price point.
+South Africa's Kruger and Sabi Sands region is the easiest first safari: simple logistics, reliable year-round Big Five and a wide range of lodges.
+Tanzania's Serengeti and Ngorongoro deliver epic scenery and the Migration, Kenya's Masai Mara pairs predators with culture, and Botswana offers the most exclusive wilderness at a higher price.

 Do I need vaccinations or malaria tablets?

-Consult a travel clinic at least four weeks before departure.
+See a travel clinic at least four weeks before you go.
 Yellow fever vaccination is mandatory for some East African countries, and malaria prophylaxis is recommended for most safari regions.
-Comprehensive travel and medical insurance,including evacuation coverage, is essential.
+South Africa's malaria-managed reserves are a good option if you'd rather avoid prophylaxis.
+Comprehensive travel and medical insurance, including evacuation cover, is essential.

 Is a safari suitable for families with children?

-Many lodges welcome children and offer family suites and child‑friendly activities, but some camps have minimum age limits (often eight or twelve years) for safety reasons.
-Always check age policies and be realistic about your children’s ability to sit quietly on game drives.
+Many lodges welcome children and offer family suites and tailored activities, but some camps set minimum ages, often eight or twelve, for safety on game drives.
+Always check age policies and be honest about how your children will handle long, quiet hours in a vehicle.

 Comments